Emergent System Dynamics — Tenure, Incumbency, and Authority in Institutional Systems

 Informal Power Formation

-As systems mature, participants develop roles and influence channels not specified in formal rules.
+As systems mature, participants develop roles and influence channels not specified by formal rules.
 Informal power formation includes mentorship hierarchies, gatekeeping functions, signaling authority, and reputational leverage.
 These roles emerge as adaptive responses to continuity and predictability within the system.

 Adaptive Participation Strategies